Blues and Royals: Uniform

 The Blues and Royals wear their chin strap under their chin, as opposed to the Life Guards, who wear it below their lower lip.
 On service dress, the Blues and Royals wear a blue lanyard on the left shoulder, as well as a Sam Browne belt containing a whistle.
 In most dress orders, the Waterloo Eagle is worn on the left arm as part of dress traditions.
 The Blues and Royals, as part of the Household Division, does not use the Order of the Bath Star for its officer rank "pips", but rather the Order of the Garter Star.

 Prince Harry wore the uniform at the wedding of his brother, Prince William, to Catherine Middleton.
-Both Prince Harry and Prince William also received permission from the Queen to wear the frock coat version of the uniform to Prince Harry's wedding to Meghan Markle.
+Both Prince Harry and Prince William also received permission from the Queen to wear the frock coat version of the uniform to Harry's wedding to Meghan Markle.

 The modern mess dress worn by officers of the regiment reflects the traditions of the Royal Dragoons and includes a scarlet jacket with dark blue facings.